AI Impact Lab

 Applications are open from 15 June to 24 July 2026.

-The Kuehne Foundation and Tech To The Rescue are running a 10-week Impact Lab for local and national organizations working in humanitarian supply chains.
-You bring the operational knowledge and a real bottleneck.
-The Lab helps your team turn it into a working AI prototype, a development plan, and a clear path to funding.
+The AI Impact Lab is a 10-week incubator for social impact organizations.
+You bring a clearly defined social problem and the domain knowledge to solve it.
+The Lab helps your team turn it into a working AI prototype, a development plan, and a clear path to scaling and funding.

 350+